Lane Kenworthy, The Good Society

 1 is the highest rank; 21 is the lowest.
 Horizontal axis: Successful society rank.
 See figure 1 above.
 Vertical axis: Rank on the 2023 Legatum prosperity index, which is aggregated from 300 indicators.
 Data source: Legatum Institute, “The 2023 Legatum Prosperity Index,” index.prosperity.com, p.
 22. The correlation is +.96.

-For the reasons spelled out above, I think the best measure of a good society is one that captures 12 core aims — affluence, liberal democracy, personal freedom, security, living standard of the least well-off, health, education and skills, opportunity, inclusion, happiness, openness and support for people in other societies, and innovation.
+For the reasons spelled out above, I think the best measure of a good society is one that captures 12 core aims — affluence, democracy, personal freedom, security, living standard of the least well-off, health, education and skills, opportunity, inclusion, happiness, openness and support for people in other societies, and innovation.
 The successful society ranking does this.
 While others will favor including additional aims, that may not alter the conclusion.
 Alternative multidimensional wellbeing measures with as few as 3 indicators and as many as 300 tell a largely similar story about which countries have been the most successful.

 Should the core aims of a good society be different ones?

 Another version of this objection would say the list of 12 core good-society goals I use here stacks the deck against a country like the United States by giving too much attention to the wellbeing of the less-advantaged.
 But that’s mistaken.
 The 12 core aims don’t include institutions and outcomes on which the US typically fares worse than other rich democratic nations, such as welfare state expansiveness and generosity, a low relative poverty rate, low income inequality or wealth inequality, and work-life balance.
-Instead, America’s low position in the successful society ranking owes to its comparatively subpar performance on liberal democracy, personal freedom, security, health, skills, opportunity, happiness, and openness and support for people in other societies.
+Instead, America’s low position in the successful society ranking owes to its comparatively subpar performance on democracy, personal freedom, security, health, skills, opportunity, happiness, and openness and support for people in other societies.

-The United States was one of the world’s most successful societies from 1870 to 1970.32 It was a leader in mass education, in economic innovation, in longevity-enhancing medical advances.
+The United States was one of the world’s most successful societies from 1870 to 1970.36 It was a leader in mass education, in economic innovation, in longevity-enhancing medical advances.
 It was among the most affluent, and this affluence extended to Americans in the middle and even at the bottom.
-It was a leader in liberal democracy, personal freedom, and opportunity, though some notable groups weren’t sufficiently included.
+It was a leader in democracy, personal freedom, and opportunity, though some notable groups weren’t sufficiently included.
 And it was in many respects the country most open to and supportive of people in other nations — from its openness to immigration before the 1920s and after 1965 to its military contributions in the two world wars to its central role in creating and sustaining the liberal international order beginning in 1945 (the United Nations, the 1948 Universal Declaration of Human Rights, the Marshall Plan, assorted trade agreements and institutions, the World Bank and International Monetary Fund, and more).

 America’s success played a key role in making it possible for other nations to catch up and pull ahead.
 But pull ahead they have.

+Should some of the core aims be weighted more heavily than others?
 In calculating the overall “successful society” ranking, I weight each of the 12 indicators equally.
-There are arguments for weighting some more heavily than others, but in the absence of agreement about this, equal weighting is the sensible approach.33
+There are arguments for weighting some more heavily, but in the absence of agreement about this, equal weighting is a sensible approach.37

+Should the overall success measure be calculated from scores rather than rankings?
 Figures 2-13 show country scores for each of the indicators.
 In calculating the overall successful society ranking, I use country rankings on each of the indicators.
 As a general principle, it’s preferable to use scores (transformed to a common scale) rather than rankings.
 But sometimes we don’t know whether large gaps are equally meaningful from one indicator to another.
 That’s the case here.
 For example, we don’t know whether the gap between Germany and the US in healthy life expectancy (figure 7) is comparable to the gap between Spain and the countries at the low end on freedom to make life choices (figure 9).
 In this situation, using rankings is a good choice.

+Do the indicators need to be measured at the exact same point in time?
 Ideally, each of the 12 indicators would be measured in a consistent way in each year over the past decade.
 Where that’s the case, I’ve used an average over that period, usually excluding the Covid pandemic years 2020-22.
-Where data are available for fewer years or different years, that’s unlikely to be a cause for concern, as the aim is simply to have a country ranking that’s representative of the recent period.36
+Where data are available for fewer years or different years, that’s unlikely to be a cause for concern, as the aim is simply to have a country ranking that’s representative of the recent period.40

 CAUSES OF SUCCESS